 |Image licensed under Creative Commons Attribution-by Ian Britton|

 A couple of weeks ago I had the opportunity to learn from a master artisan bread maker.
-Actually, I was with a group invited to share an evening at local bakery.
-The owner and his son are both master bakers as well as Zen mediation practitioners.
+Actually, I was with a group invited to share an evening at a local bakery.
+The owner and his son are both master bakers as well as Zen meditation practitioners.
 The mini-workshop was to teach the experience baking bread as a mindful practice.

 This bakery is not the pastry type bakery.
 They are primarily a bread bakery (wholesale) that operates a cafe as well.

 Our evening began with a discussion of mindfulness, meditation and incorporating this into everyday life.
-The mini workshop was introduced with an essay by Edward Espe Brown called "When You Wash the Rice, Wash the Rice".
+The mini-workshop was introduced with an essay by Edward Espe Brown called "When You Wash the Rice, Wash the Rice".
 The idea is that if you focus on what you are doing in the moment you can achieve moments of meditative quiet and peace.
 Frank (the owner) talked about the fact that the Western culture emphasizes the mental and emotional "self" with limited attention paid to physical and tactile experiences of life.
 The point of the mini-workshop is that you can choose to "be quiet" while you do your "work" and achieve mindfulness.